ScottMcGready/the-conference-bible/types_of_conference.md

 ### Hybrid

-> **Note:** References to "hybrid conferences" in this section refers to *outbound* broadcast, allowing attendees to watch the talks remotely, not speakers remotely presenting at your conference.
+> **Note:** References to "hybrid conferences" in this section refers to *outbound* broadcast – allowing attendees to watch the talks remotely – not speakers remotely presenting at your conference.
 For more information on remote speakers, see the [remote speaker](types_of_speaker.md#remote) section.

-Hybrid events are marketed as bringing the best of both in-person and virtual conferences to the public but can be an absolute nightmare to manage from an organisational point of view.
+Hybrid events are marketed as bringing the best of both in-person and virtual conferences to the public but can be an absolute nightmare to manage from an organisational point of view without an appropriate number of volunteers.

-It's recommended to have a dedicated team, both on site and off site on the day to triage issues, fix problems, and field questions from members of the in-person or remote audience.
+It's recommended to have a dedicated "hybrid" team, both on-site and off site to triage issues, fix problems, and field questions from members of the in-person, or remote, audience.